Updated 2017 08 26, to change the format of the links and to make minor edits.

 For that, conditioning of a different kind comes into the picture, social engineering, conditioning such as that explored in the Rockefeller-sponsored “Radio Project”, a research project undertaken over a considerable period of time, a project so massive, so large, that it took a large number of researchers from three prominent universities to run and complete it.
 That is as far as I will go in describing the context of that research project.
 I don’t want to write more about it because I want to avoid condensing a write-up that describes the “Radio Project” in very good detail and describes as well the impact of the Frankfurt School with respect to the ultimate sexual and cultural revolution it set out to engineer and to launch.
 The link to that will be at the end of this.

-For now, I will just say that the investigations of the Radio Project established specific things about advertising to promote ideas or imagined needs, very fundamental and simple things, such as the range of certain things that must take place to bring about what you would call Pavlovian conditioning.
+For now, I will just say that the investigations of the Radio Project established specific things about advertising to promote ideas or imagined needs, very fundamental and simple things, such as the range of certain things that must take place to bring about what one can arguably consider to be Pavlovian conditioning.

 Take for instance what it takes to bring a pop song, even one without any artistic merits or any sort of public appeal, to the top of the pop charts.
 To make that happen does not require any promise of food or rewards of any sort.
-It just takes frequent exposure, say at the minimum ten times a day for a period of about ten to 14 days.
-I other words, repetition.
+It just takes frequent exposure, say, at a minimum ten times a day, for a period of about ten to 14 days.
+In other words, repetition.
 The “Radio Project” established how that is done and what it takes to do it.
 The soap operas were one of the products that grew out of the “Radio Project”.
 A description of the “Radio Project” is contained in the report at this link.